gordonwatts/ROOTPackageBuilders/README.md

 to help you around some common problems:

 - ROOT v5 is build only for VS2010, VS2012, and VS2013.
 These nuget packages only support VS2012 and VS2013 compilers!!
 If
   you try to use something else you'll get errors.
-ROOT v6 is not available on windows at the time of this writing.
+ROOT v6 is not currently available for Windows.
 - ROOT on windows is distributed linked against the optimized DLL version of the standard libraries.
 This is viral: all of your projects must be built the same way.
 If the compiler options look wrong, you will get a build failure.
 - To debug your code, I recommend deleting the Debug configuration, creating a copy of the Release configuration and then